Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202311/index.md

 # Changes after the update of October-November 2023

+**These notes are somewhat preliminary as LUST is also still exploring the changes to the system.
+We have opted to make the system accessible to users as soon as possible but that does not imply that all problems caused by the update are solved already.
+These notes will be adjusted accordingly.**

+**We advise to carefully test if all your software is still working properly before submitting large batches of jobs.
+Expect that some jobs that are still in the queue from before the maintenance will fail.**

 The main purpose of the update in late October and early November 2023 were the addition of 512 nodes to the LUMI-C `standard` partition and the installation of various patches in the operating system to further improve the stability of the